Loading...

 A Ferry Link is a line segment that connects the road network and path networks across bodies of water.
 The link can represent the route a ferry may take between terminals; otherwise, the link will be a straight line between two terminals.
 In addition to connectivity information, a Ferry Link also provides data on who operates the service and if the service is limited to pedestrians.
 A Ferry Link will only be captured where both terminals are within Great Britain and where there is a timetabled service available to the public.

-The Street feature is the definition of the street as defined in the National or Scottish Street Gazetteer.
-Local authorities have a statutory responsibility which means that they are the source of information for both street naming and managing the highways/roads network.
+The Street feature is the definition of the Street as defined in the National or Scottish Street Gazetteer.
+Local authorities have a statutory responsibility which means that they are the source of information for both street naming and managing the highways / roads network.

 A Street feature encompasses both Roads and Paths.
 Therefore, a Street feature will reference the Road Links or Path Links.
 Where a Street crosses an administrative boundary, a new Street feature will be created.
 A Road Link or Path Link could be referenced by multiple Street features.